-This UCSB Script to Screen presentation of the film will be followed by a Q&A with 2016 Academy Award® nominee, and 2016 Writers Guild of America Winner for Best Original Screenplay, Screenwriter Josh Singer.
+This Script to Screen presentation of the film will be followed by a Q&A with 2016 Academy Award® nominee, and 2016 Writers Guild of America Winner for Best Original Screenplay, Screenwriter Josh Singer.
 The event will be moderated by Pollock Theater Director Matt Ryan.

 There will be a post-discussion reception in the Michael Douglas lobby.

 Screenwriter/Producer Josh Singer